WHAT IS AN AUTO-FLOWERING CANNABIS STRAIN?

 Unlike leaves, which require carbon dioxide, roots need oxygen.
 Make sure your soil mix is well air-rated.
 It should be light and fluffy, and very breathable.

 Mixing perlite into your medium will certainly work well.
-Perlite is an inert volcanic rock which provides the pockets of air cannabis roots need to help grow to its full potential.
+Perlite is an inert volcanic rock that provides the pockets of air cannabis roots need to help grow to its full potential.

 Instead, rather encourage the roots to grow and stretch to fill your large pot.
 As stated in rule number 2 “more root = more fruit” so small roots will equal a small plant. let the soil dry a little between waterings.
 I found waiting until just before the leaves started to droop.